sadiakant/Steemit-Discord-Votingbot/README.md

 7. `node .` to start running the bot.
 8. Head to your discord server and enjoy.

+Usage on Discord:

+1. Have post link.
+Any site that follows the @author/permlink will work (steemit/busy both work)
+2. Go to the channel with the bot.
+3. Make sure post meets all the requirements set by the owner of the server (currently min/max time only).
+4. Type in the prefix(set by owner) and upvote.
+Then paste in the post link and send the message.
+5. Wait for confirmation message.
+Enjoy your vote.

 The whitelist should consist of STEEM account names, not discord names.

 Here's how the config file should be formatted.